The DPT Program is accepting applications from July 15, 2022 – May 16, 2023 for the January 2024 cohort of DPT students (graduating Class of 2026).

 Behavioral/Social Skills and Professionalism

 Students in the Campbell University DPT program must demonstrate attributes of empathy, compassion, integrity, collegiality, high moral character, excellent interpersonal communication, listening, and self-motivation, and these qualities are assessed throughout the program.
 Students must exhibit sound judgment in the care of patients and academic inquiry along with developing appropriate and effective patient relations.
 Students should exhibit flexibility and cultural sensitivity must be ensured during times of indecision to reflect the expectations of clinical and academic settings.
 Additionally, students must be able to function in a collegial environment demonstrating proper levels of assertiveness, cooperation, mutual respect, and task delegation, along with organization and time management skills.
 Adequate emotional health is necessary to deal with strenuous environments and to work effectively in demanding situations.
-Students must maintain good general health, self care, and hygiene throughout the program and agree to abide by the American Physical Therapy Associations’ code of ethics and professional behavior.
+Students must maintain good general health and hygiene throughout the program and agree to abide by the American Physical Therapy Associations’ code of ethics and professional behavior.

 Campbell University’s DPT Program integrates the ten Generic Abilities1 in our expected student professional behaviors.
 Faculty assess progression of professional behaviors from beginning level to entry level using identified criteria as a guide1.
 These essential behaviors are: Commitment to Learning, Interpersonal Skills, Communication Skills, Effective Use of Time and Resources and Resources, Use of Constructive Feedback, Problem-Solving, Professionalism, Responsibility, Critical Thinking, and Stress Management.
 Behaviors consistent with the APTA Core Values are essential for doctoral level professional behaviors in physical therapy and are expected of Campbell DPT students.
 These behaviors are: Accountability, Altruism, Compassion/Caring, Excellence, Integrity, Professional Duty, and Social Responsibility2.